-The Top 4 Reasons Healthcare Organizations Are Consolidating CMMS for Healthcare & HTM Applications
+The Top 4 Reasons Organizations Are Consolidating Healthcare CMMS & HTM Applications

 By Rick Joslin

-Most healthcare organizations use multiple software applications within their service delivery departments to manage their Environment of Care.
-One application for clinical equipment (equipment/asset focused), one for environmental services (activity focused), one for facilities management (maintenance focused), etc.
+Most healthcare use multiple software applications within their service delivery departments to manage their Environment of Care.
+One application for clinical equipment (equipment/asset focused), one for environmental services (activity focused), one for facilities management (maintenance focused), etc..

-With today's comprehensive Computerized Maintenance Management System or CMMS for healthcare , Healthcare Technology Management (HTM), Enterprise Asset Management (EAM), and Integrated Workplace Management System (IWMS) offerings, having more than one application for these service departments is costing organizations money and reducing operating margins.
-Most are developed using technologies that allow integrations, mission-focused customizations and the implementation of organizational-common data points and KPI analysis.
+With today's comprehensive Computerized Maintenance Management System or Healthcare CMMS, Healthcare Technology Management (HTM), Enterprise Asset Management (EAM), and Integrated Workplace Management Systems (IWMS), having more than one application across these service and maintenance departments is costing organizations money and reducing operating margins.
+Most are developed using technologies that allow integrations, mission-focused customizations, and the implementation of organizational-common data points and KPI analysis.

-How did healthcare organizations get to this fragmented state?
+How did healthcare organizations arrive at such fragmented state with their maintenance and asset management software?
 Developing department-specific needs and increasing regulatory requirements are often primary drivers of multi-application organizations.
 Add competing viewpoints on how a service department should be operating and you can get multi-application installations.

-It is almost always cheaper to purchase, license, implement and maintain a single application.
-It is rare that you see a healthcare organization with more than one HR or purchasing programs, but it is quite common for an organization to have 2, 3, or even more applications within their service departments.
+It is almost always cheaper to purchase, license, implement and maintain a single healthcare CMMS software application.
+It is rare that you see a healthcare organization with more than one HR or purchasing program, but it is quite common for an organization to have two, three or even more software applications within their service departments.

 A single platform translates into a single budget item for annualized costs (support, upgrades, licensing, etc.), lowering the internal costs of managing payments, invoices and contracts.
-For internally-hosted applications, an organization can quickly identify large savings by instituting a single instance of necessary hardware (application server, database server), software (operating systems, database system licensing) and management (additional IT burdens).
+For internally hosted software applications, an organization can quickly identify large savings by instituting a single instance of necessary hardware (application server, database server), software (operating systems, database system licensing) and management (additional IT burdens).

-As important are the ongoing use costs.
-Standards change, personnel ebbs and flows, and new initiatives begin.
+Just as important are the ongoing use costs.
+Standards change, personnel ebb and flow, and new initiatives begin.
 Having a consulting team provide services for all departments at once can reduce direct expenses (travel, consulting) and indirect costs (internal resources can perform internal training).
 These scalable costs can be quickly reduced by consolidation.

 Collaboration between healthcare departments is critical to maintaining a safe, secure and healthy environment.
 When deficiencies are found, they need to be routed to the proper service department in a timely manner to ensure they are handled appropriately.
 Issues are found in many ways; environmental service staff may see an issue when performing their duties or organizational staff may hear or see something unusual when operating equipment.
 It is common for staff to submit work requests or repair tickets to the wrong service departments, starting a chain of events that can hinder their efforts.

-Since many healthcare organizations place these service departments under a single executive, the time spent collating, reading and consuming these analytics is reduced within a single system.
+Since many healthcare organizations place these service departments under a single executive, the time spent collating, reading and consuming these analytics is reduced within a single software application.

-Printouts can become more familiar within a single system as well.
+Printouts can become more familiar within a single Healthcare CMMS and Asset Management system as well.
 This reduces confusion when a staff member receives reports from different departments and must manually place apples with apples and oranges with oranges, especially if one department calls their oranges grapes.
-Standardized data, nomenclatures and basic processes greatly improve usability and decision making from CMMS for healthcare applications, leading to better decisions, lower costs and greater return on investment.
+Standardized data, nomenclatures and basic processes greatly improve usability and decision making from Healthcare CMMS applications, leading to better decisions, lower costs and greater return on investment.

-Today's CMMS for healthcare, coupled with rapidly-changing industry and regulatory requirements, means that customers must regularly review and update data and processes within the system.
+Today's Healthcare CMMS, coupled with rapidly changing industry and regulatory requirements, means that customers must regularly review and update data and processes within the system.
 A single-source platform allows an organization to develop and leverage expertise on these systems and reduce the costs of operating them by reducing the manpower needed to manage them.

 This team can also identify the benefits of new application features, train staff, monitor standards and identify exceptions.
 They usually generate needed regulatory and other data requests to increase compliance and reduce the likelihood of survey issues.

-Although most healthcare organization are still operating on multiple, silo'd applications, the benefits of moving to a single, consolidated solution far outweighs the efforts needed to transition.
+Although most healthcare organization are still operating on multiple, silo'd applications, the benefits of moving to a single, consolidated healthcare CMMS and asset management solution far outweighs the efforts needed to transition.
 The depth of business changing analytics and broad-spectrum metrics means that healthcare organization decision makers can have up-to-the-minute data for successful organizational decisions.
 This ultimately increases the efficiency, accuracy and usability of the data being collected, and improves the safety and security of the environment of care for all users.

 About the Author